cloud-native-toolkit/terraform-gitops-db2/README.md

+# Cloud Pak for Data, db2u operator gitops module

+Module to provision a gitops repo with the resources necessary to provision a Cloud Pak for data, db2u operator on a cluster.
+In order to provision db2u operator, the following steps are performed:

+1. Add the db2u operator chart to the gitops repo (charts/ibm-db2u-operator)

+this module has dependeny to install db2oltp Subscription and Data vertulization etc.

 # Starter kit for a Terraform GitOps module

 This is a Starter kit to help with the creation of Terraform modules.
 The basic structure of a Terraform module is fairly